Editor's note: This blog post was originally published in 2018, but was updated for comprehensiveness in December 2020.

 - Oca (Uruguay)

-Smartphones now account for 60% of mobile connections in Latin America, up from one in ten connections in 2012.
+While credit card penetration in Latin America lags, smartphone penetration among mobile subscriptions has not.
+In 2019, 510 million mobile subscriptions in Latin America were operated on smartphones and the number is expected to increase to 590 million by 2025.
+By 2025, 79 percent of all mobile connections in Latin America are expected to be generated by smartphones.
 Though not all digital wallets require smartphones (many Latin Americans use feature phones to make mobile payments), digital wallets have nonetheless faced some adoption challenges in Latin America as many consumers are accustomed to using their deposited funds immediately rather than as a true “wallet.”
 But smartphone penetration (and faster connection speeds) are introducing more user-friendly functionality into mobile money services, making them more attractive as everyday wallets.

 There are three main types of digital wallet: contactless mobile wallets such as Apple Pay, e-commerce wallets such as Visa Checkout or Amazon Cash, and stored value wallets that allow users to “top up” their feature phone mobile money accounts.
 PayPal has been quite successful in Latin America thanks to its strong security and value-added services (free return shipping, for example) that connect the wallet to a larger environment for online shopping/ecommerce.
 While other APMs may have originally been developed to make local utility payments, digital wallets like PayPal have always been consumer-focused products that make it easier to shop and spend online, whether on desktop or mobile.